Rosalyn Carson-DeWitt, MD

 It is rare for high cholesterol to cause symptoms.
 However, high cholesterol can increase your risk of

-atherosclerosis.
-This is a dangerous hardening of the arteries.
+atherosclerosis, a dangerous hardening of the arteries.
 It can block the flow of blood.
 Some complications of atherosclerosis include:

 Some people with high cholesterol may also have cholesterol deposits in tendons, under the eyes, or in the eye.